Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Getting a download failed on Original Skyrim files

-If you get the following error - Validate your game files in steam, from the steam > right click > properties > Local files tab
+If you get the following error - Make sure steam is installed in english, Validate your game files in steam, from the steam > right click > properties > Local files tab
 - Unable to download Skyrim_Default.ini

 Wildlander requires Aniversary edition, If you get any of the following - update your Skyrim.